python-websockets/websockets/docs/topics/authentication.rst

     // ...

 The server intercepts the HTTP request, extracts the token and authenticates the user.
-If authentication fails, it returns a HTTP 401:
+If authentication fails, it returns an HTTP 401:

 .. code-block:: python